vinders/pandora_toolbox/_examples/01_base_window/README.md

 The next step is to load the CWork framework, to avoid having to write tons of complex rules ourselves.
 CWork is located in *'pandora_toolbox/_cmake/cwork.cmake'*.
-This is the file to include in *'CMakeLists.txt'*, just below the CMake version setting.
+This file is the one to include in *'CMakeLists.txt'*, just below the CMake version setting.

 Since our project is located in *'pandora_toolbox/_examples/basic_window'*, the **relative path to CWork** is *'../../_cmake/cwork.cmake'*.